garrandall/popular-music-data/tracks/back-to-the-hotel-n2deep.md

 Aw naw, could it be?
-I just got a page an' a broad wanna do me
+I just got a page and a broad wanna do me
 Hooked it up, told her meet me at the hotel
 She had a friend with her so I called TL
 Swoop me up, Sally wanna meet Dick
-And might lick, so try an' make it real quick
+And might lick, so try and make it real quick

 (tick-tock)